U.S. Olympic Cyclist Kelly Catlin Commits Suicide At 23

 — New York Post (@nypost) March 10, 2019

-Her sister added that Kelly was the kind of person who was good at everything she did as well as empathetic, kind and funny.
-Christine explained that her bond with Kelly was special as the athlete was the youngest in a set of triplets along with their brother, Colin.
+Her sister added that Kelly was the kind of person who was good at everything she did, as well as empathetic, kind, and funny.
+Christine explained that her bond with Kelly was special, as the athlete was the youngest in a set of triplets along with their brother, Colin.

 On his Facebook page, Colin Catlin said that he’s at a loss for words after losing one of the people he had spent his entire life with.
 He added that Kelly was not herself because as a result of the injury, she couldn’t train the same way as she had before.
 He said that she was having terrible headaches and was sensitive to light, and it threw her off.